 Retailers can reduce bounce rates significantly with AI.
 Someone searches for a burgundy lipstick on the site and if there are no products tagged burgundy, the site, with AI, can be automated to display shades of lipstick close to burgundy.

 8. Use AI to bring the power of data to that one point in time when the site can reflect the user’s emotional, mental state

 Timing is everything when it comes to D2C – it’s important to know the shopper as they’re on the site at any given point of time and that is only possible when you are able to connect data together – connecting inventory data with user behavior and that’s what makes sense for the business.

 It’s really important to know the shopper, as they are, at any given point of time on their site.
 AI connects the catalog data, price data, their behaviour & brand affinities to deliver exactly what they want at that moment.

-This is what AI does – it recognizes that the person on the site is looking for almond milk and almond flour and almond keto bar – and can tell that the shopper is hunting for keto products.
+AI recognizes that the person on the site is looking for almond milk and almond flour and almond keto bar – and can tell that the shopper is hunting for keto products.
 The site has to automate at that point in time to show them what they’re in the mood for.
-With AI, sites can display all the keto, non carb products on the home page, sort out the category pages, get emails ready to target them with better products they missed the minute they leave the site, and more.
+With AI, sites can display all the keto, non-carb products on the home page, sort out the category pages, get emails ready to target them with better products they missed the minute they leave the site, and more.
 This is how it works.
 AI brings the power of all of this data to that one point in time to reflect the user’s emotional/mental state.

 If sites miss that window, shoppers will simply go to the next shiny thing they find on instagram.

 Biggest takeaway: Retailers shouldn’t look at AI with blinkers on.
-It’s about creating, enriching and combining product & customer data to drive revenue & improve efficiencies.
+It’s about creating, enriching and combining product and customer data to drive revenue and improve efficiencies.
 It’s not about one thing – it’s about everything!